APTrust/dart-docs/docs/dart3/users/settings/app_settings.md

+---
+description: >-
+  DART 3 App Settings hold application-wide values used when creating bags, such as the bagging directory.
+---

 # App Settings

 App Settings contain DART's application-wide settings.
 These may be used when creating bags and other packages.
 To view the list of all settings, select <b>Settings &gt; App Settings</b> from the main menu.